Harshitmah/Personal-Blob-/README.md

      npm init

      npm install express body-parser nodemon loadash

+ command in your console to run this web-app

+     nodemon app.js

 The Personal Blog Post contains several pages like home , contact , about and other hidden pages.